Nevada School Counselor Certification

 Nevada School Counselor Certification Renewal

-The Nevada school counselor license is renewed online through OPAL and includes a $150 renewal fee, criminal background check, and 90 clock hours of continuing education, 6 semester credits, or a combination of clock hours or semester credits.
+The Nevada school counselor license is renewed online through OPAL and includes a $150 renewal fee and 90 clock hours of continuing education, or 6 semester credits, or a combination of both.
+Additional requirements may apply in certain cases, such as if your license has lapsed or you’re reapplying after a period of inactivity.

 Learn more about renewal requirements here.